-This half-day, online course will provide advanced perspectives and concepts, including how to stay relevant in the aortic space, state-of-the-art TAVR implantation and explantation techniques, and managing controversial patient populations.
-The symposium will feature didactic sessions, case-based presentations, and live discussion and Q&A. The distinguished, multidisciplinary faculty includes the most experienced operators and opinion leaders in the field.
+This half-day, online course provides advanced perspectives and concepts, including how to stay relevant in the aortic space, state-of-the-art TAVR implantation and explantation techniques, and managing controversial patient populations.
+The symposium features didactic sessions, case-based presentations, and discussion and Q&A. The distinguished, multidisciplinary faculty includes the most experienced operators and opinion leaders in the field.

 Cardiothoracic surgeons, interventional cardiologists, cardiac anesthesiologists, physician assistants, and nurses, as well as residents and fellows in cardiothoracic surgery, cardiology, and interventional cardiology